 9. Monkeys are expensive.
 The initial expense can be high, yes, but that is just the beginning.
 You do need cages for the occasional time-out and safe place for short periods.
 Adequate cages aren't cheap.
 Qualified vets are not only hard to find, but often basic exams require anesthesia, which can be very costly.
 They need species specific diets, fresh fruits and vegetables year around, diapering and enrichment toys and the list goes on.

 10. Your lifestyle will change....dramatically.
 Say goodbye to peace and quiet.
 If you don't like your hair to get mussed up, your clothes splattered with food stains, your magazines and books torn to shreds, dishes broken, vases knocked over or decorative silk pillows used as a chew toys, a monkey is not for you.
 They are curious, full of energy and have the insatiable urge to taste, touch or dismantle everything in their grasp.
 I have personally replaced the keyboard on my laptop twice.
 The keys were all removed (in mere minutes) and gleefully hidden in a hammock to be played with later.
 Breakables and collectibles have to be locked securely in china hutches.
 Forget fresh flowers on the table.
 Flowers will the either mangled beyond recognition or eaten (and some can be lethal to a monkey).
 If you picture yourself relaxing peacefully reading or watching television uninterrupted while your adorable little primate sits on your lap, snap out of it!
-I have to admit that touching Kodak moment does happen on occasion.
-I think mine was on a Thursday, last year.
+I have to admit that touching Kodak moment does happen.
+They can be affectionate and endearing is so many ways but those moments exact a price that you have to be prepared to pay.

 If you have general questions or need details about any of our products, or if you just need to "monkey" talk, please contact me at (253) 862-0432 or email me at LindaLawrence@aol.com If I'm unable to answer your questions, I'll do my best to direct you to someone who can.